Macedonian Struggle: Greek efforts

 While the armed bands confronted the Ottoman Army, the Ottoman administration often ignored the activities of the Greek guerrillas, and according to Dakin assisted them against the Bulgarians outright.
 However, once the subversive potential of the Bulgarians had been neutralised, Ottoman policy ended the favourable neutrality to the Greek side and embarked upon relentless persecutions against the Greeks.
-During the course of the war Greek armed bands numbered 2,000 men.
+During the course of the conflict Greek armed bands numbered 2,000 men.
 Of whom over 700 were killed in action along with 1,250 pro-Greek civilians.

 Aromanian activity

 The Greek–Romanian conflict concerning the Aromanians reached its climax during the Macedonian Struggle, with Aromanians being no longer divided into pro-Greek and pro-Romanian factions but into "Greeks" and "Romanians" proper.
-The pro-Greek faction was almost universally and inevitably the larger and most powerful.
+The pro-Greek faction was the largest and most powerful.

 Pro-Greek Aromanians

 Most Aromanians during the Macedonian Struggle were pro-Greek, supporting the Greek revolutionaries and the Ecumenical Patriarchate of Constantinople.
 These Aromanians escaped or resisted the influence of Romanian interventionism, in which a considerable amount of money was spent on by the Romanian state.
 They were indifferent or even hostile to their national movement.
 In the archives of the Greek Foreign Ministry there are numerous testimonies from Aromanian communities denouncing Romanian "propaganda" and proclaiming their Greekness.

 In Veria, there was a small local unit which was under the leadership of a pro-Greek Aromanian, Tasos Koukotegos.
 This unit, being small and somewhat isolated, had been operating without definite objectives, but it proved to be very important for the Greek cause as it helped in fights against local Turkish chiefs, pro-Romanian Aromanians, and Bulgarian komitadjis.
 Additionally, local support from pro-Greek Aromanians in Kastoria empowered Greek activity in the region.
 A notable Greek makedonomachos of Aromanian descent was Anastasios Pichion.

 In Pelagonia, the pro-Greek sentiments of Aromanians during the Macedonian Struggle contributed to their displacement.
 When they migrated to Greece, they were already financially ruined.